SQL INPUT

 updateMany() with $set

-SQL SET clauses become MongoDB $set operators.
-The WHERE condition becomes the filter document.
+The SET clause becomes a MongoDB $set operator and the WHERE condition becomes the filter document.

 UPDATE users SET status = 'active' WHERE id = 42 db.users.updateMany( { id: 42 }, { $set: { status: "active" } } )